dmpop/pellicola/SECURITY.md

 ## Reporting a vulnerability

-Please report security issues and vulnerabilities to dmpop@cameracode.coffee
+Please report security issues and vulnerabilities to dmpop@fastmail.com